cako/mpl_grandbudapest/README.md

 Matplotlib mpl style inspired by The Grand Budapest Hotel film by Wes Anderson

 ## Install
 Copy the `grandbudapest.mplstyle` file to the `stylelib` under your Matplotlib configure directory.
-If none of this makes sense but you're on Linux, create `~/.config/matplotlib/stylelib` and place the file in there.
+If none of this makes sense but you're on Linux, create `~/.config/matplotlib/stylelib` and place the mplstyle file in there.
 More information on installing and using style files can be found [here](https://matplotlib.org/users/style_sheets.html).

 The style is designed to use with [FF DIN](https://www.fontshop.com/families/ff-din) font, which was the sans-serif font chosen for The Grand Budapest Hotel.
 Since FF DIN is an expensive font, I chose [Abel](https://fonts.google.com/specimen/Abel) as a free fallback.
 If none of these are found, the standard sans-serif is used.